m1cr0lab-espboy/ESPboy/Readme.md

 <img src="https://espboy.m1cr0lab.com/assets/espboy2-312x552.png" width="156" height="276" align="right" alt="ESPboy2">

-This library provides a driver for the [ESPboy][espboy] multi-gadget handheld created by Roman Sokolov.
+This library provides a driver for the [ESPboy][espboy] multi-gadget handheld created by [Roman Sokolov][roman].
 It gives you easy control over all its peripherals (128x128 TFT screen, 8 push buttons, and *NeoPixel* RGB LED).

 ESPboy library relies on the following dependencies: